japila-books/apache-spark-internals/docs/configuration-properties.md

 Initial buffer size for sorting

-Default: xref:shuffle:UnsafeShuffleWriter.adoc#DEFAULT_INITIAL_SORT_BUFFER_SIZE[4096]
+Default: shuffle:UnsafeShuffleWriter.md#DEFAULT_INITIAL_SORT_BUFFER_SIZE[4096]

-Used exclusively when `UnsafeShuffleWriter` is requested to xref:shuffle:UnsafeShuffleWriter.adoc#open[open] (and creates a xref:shuffle:ShuffleExternalSorter.adoc[ShuffleExternalSorter])
+Used exclusively when `UnsafeShuffleWriter` is requested to shuffle:UnsafeShuffleWriter.md#open[open] (and creates a shuffle:ShuffleExternalSorter.md[ShuffleExternalSorter])

 == [[spark.shuffle.sync]] spark.shuffle.sync

-Controls whether DiskBlockObjectWriter should force outstanding writes to disk while xref:storage:DiskBlockObjectWriter.adoc#commitAndGet[committing a single atomic block], i.e. all operating system buffers should synchronize with the disk to ensure that all changes to a file are in fact recorded in the storage.
+Controls whether DiskBlockObjectWriter should force outstanding writes to disk while storage:DiskBlockObjectWriter.md#commitAndGet[committing a single atomic block], i.e. all operating system buffers should synchronize with the disk to ensure that all changes to a file are in fact recorded in the storage.

 Default: `false`

-Used when BlockManager is requested for a xref:storage:BlockManager.adoc#getDiskWriter[DiskBlockObjectWriter]
+Used when BlockManager is requested for a storage:BlockManager.md#getDiskWriter[DiskBlockObjectWriter]

 == [[spark.shuffle.unsafe.file.output.buffer]] spark.shuffle.unsafe.file.output.buffer